-No. Name (date of birth) and other remarks Career summary, position, assignment and significant concurrent positions April 1973 Joined Marubeni Corporation Reappointment April 1978 Joined Japan Consumer Finance Co., Ltd. Shigeyoshi Kinoshita December 1980 Joined the Company (April 14, 1949) February 1983 Director and Chief General Manager, General Affairs (-4 Department of the Company Cymrylative years of service of May 1984 Director and Chief General Manager, Accounting Cumulative years of service as Department of the Company Director of the Company: August 1986 Managing Director of the Company 42 years June 1988 Managing Director and Head of Business Promotion Record of attendance at the Division of the Company Board of Directors meetings in October 1991 Representative and Senior Managing Director of the the fiscal year ended March Company 31, 2025: October 1992 Representative and Senior Managing Director and Head 1 Attendance at of the Loan Sales Division of the Company 12 out of 12 meetings October 1996 Representative Director and Deputy President of the (100%) Company , , June 2000 Representative Director and President of the Company Number of shares of the June 2003 President and Chief Executive Officer of the Company Company held: June 2010 Chairman, President and Chief Executive Officer of the 3,507,260 shares Company (Passan for namination as a san June 2021 Chairman of the Company (to present)

-As Director, Mr. Shigeyoshi Kinoshita has an excellent track record of serving as the driving force of the Company and the Group for a number of years, backed by his wealth of experience and sophisticated insight into general management as Representative Director of the Company.
+No. Name (date of birth) and Career summary, position, assignment INO. other remarks and significant concurrent positions Reappointment Shigeyoshi Kinoshita (April 14, 1949) Cumulative years of service as Director of the Company: April 1973 April 1978 December 1980 February 1983 May 1984 August 1986 Joined Marubeni Corporation Joined Japan Consumer Finance Co., Ltd. Joined the Company Director and Chief General Manager, General Affairs Department of the Company Director and Chief General Manager, Accounting Department of the Company Managing Director of the Company 42 years June 1988 Managing Director and Head of Business Promotion Record of attendance at the Board of Directors meetings in the fiscal year ended March October 1991 Division of the Company Representative and Senior Managing Director of the Company 1 31, 2025: October 1992 Representative and Senior Managing Director and Head of the Loan Sales Division of the Company Attendance at 12 out of 12 meetings (100%) October 1996 Representative Director and Deputy President of the Company June 2000 Representative Director and President of the Company Number of shares of the June 2003 President and Chief Executive Officer of the Company Company held: June 2010 Chairman, President and Chief Executive Officer of the 3,507,260 shares June 2021 Company Chairman of the Company (to present) (Reason for nomination as a candidate for Director) As Director, Mr. Shigeyoshi Kir Company and the Group for a nu noshita has an exc mber of years, bac cellent track record of serving as the driving force of the eked by his wealth of experience and sophisticated insight or of the Company.
 It is believed he will contribute further to the growth and development of the Company and the Group.
 Therefore, the Company proposes his election as a Director.